R143 subway cars have a computerized feature to

 can take you more than 31 miles for only one fare.

 From the original 28 stations built in Manhattan and opened on October 27, 1904, the subway system has grown to 469 stations, most of which were built by 1940.
 Their design represents three distinct styles since two private companies – the Interborough Rapid Transit Company (IRT) and the Brooklyn-Manhattan Transit Corporation (BMT) – and the city-owned Independent Rapid Transit Railroad (IND), built them.
 The more ornate IRT and BMT stations were largely open by 1928, while the newer IND, which mostly opened between 1932 and 1948, used a more streamlined, Machine-Age design.
 The primary difference among the three types of stations is platform lengths.
-IRT stations have platforms that are generally 525 feet long; most BMT platforms are around 615 feet long, and some IND platforms 660 feet.
+IRT stations have platforms that are generally 525 feet long; most BMT platforms are around 615 feet long, and some IND platforms are 660 feet.

 Over the past 30 years, NYC Transit has rehabilitated or upgraded almost half the stations in the system, making sure to rebuild the distinctive tile mosaics of the stations.
 More recently, NYC Transit has also begun inventorying and replacing failing or outdated individual components of stations.
 In addition, MTA Arts for Transit has commissioned and installed artwork in dozens of stations since 1985.

 DID YOU KNOW?
-The only time that the subway system carried more passengers than it did in 2014 was during an unbroken period from 1926 through 1948.
+The only time that the subway system carried more passengers than it did in 2014 was during an almost unbroken period from 1926 through 1948.
 The all-time ridership record was 2.067 billion passengers in 1946.

 Types of stations: Underground (about 60 percent); elevated, embankment, and open-cut. *